-Forlimpopoli Emilia Romagna is situated on the via Emilia – the famous old Roman road between Milan and Rimini that is now famed for its food.
-Piazza Pompilio is the main square of the town and home to the market.
+Forlimpopoli Emilia Romagna is situated on via Emilia – the famous old Roman road between Milan and Rimini that is now famed for its food.
+Piazza Pompilio is the town’s main square and is home to the market.

 The Piazza and the Forlimpopoli Archeological museum are now located in what was the castle of Forlimpopoli and live within its old beautiful walls.
 This is a wonderful little town for walking and exploring.

 13. Make pasta at the Casa Artusi cooking school

 However, he spent a lot of time touring around Italy for his work.
-At that time it was unusual for families to share their recipes – they were passed down to the next generation.
+At that time, it was unusual for families to share their recipes – they were passed down to the next generation.

 All of the Artusi recipes are numbered and by the time of the 15th edition had reached 790.
 The book has been translated into multiple languages and is still cited as a critical reference by today’s top chefs.

 I took a cooking class at Casa Artusi Forlimpopoli and it was a fantastic experience.
 Not only were we shown how to make pasta by a top chef we were then able to make pasta ourselves with the assistance of the Marietta’s.

-We enjoyed some fantastic local wines with our tortellini with zucchini flowers, shallots, and tomatoes.
+We enjoyed some fantastic local wines with our tortellini, zucchini flowers, shallots, and tomatoes.
 This was followed by tagliatelle with the most amazing tomato sauce.

 14. Visit San Marino

-San Marino is the oldest republic in the world and it has never been taken over by anyone.
-This small country of just 61 square kilometres sits on top of a hill and overlooks the Italian countryside.
+San Marino is the oldest republic in the world and has never been taken over by anyone.
+This small country of just 61 square kilometers sits on top of a hill and overlooks the Italian countryside.

-Taxes are lower in San Marino but it is not a tax haven as it is literally impossible to buy your way into the republic.
-Only citizens of San Marino can rent a house let alone buy one.
+Taxes are lower in San Marino, but it is not a tax haven, as it is literally impossible to buy your way into the republic.
+Only citizens of San Marino can rent a house, let alone buy one.

-A hilltop town in Italy is always going to be at least a base level of photogenic.
-San Marino then has multiple sculptures, is mostly pedestrianized with lovely paved streets, excellent use of flowers throughout the country and amazing views everywhere.
+A hilltop town in Italy will always be at least a base level of photogenic.
+San Marino then has multiple sculptures, and is mostly pedestrianized with lovely paved streets, excellent use of flowers throughout the country, and amazing views everywhere.

 Two of the towers were still used as prisons up to the 1960s.
-It is possible to visit 2 of the 3 SanMarino towers and climb high inside (don’t if you don’t like heights as one involves a ladder) and get some amazing views of both San Marino and the surrounding Italian countryside.
+It is possible to visit 2 of the 3 SanMarino towers, climb high inside (don’t if you don’t like heights as one involves a ladder), and get some amazing views of San Marino and the surrounding Italian countryside.

-Another way to get some fantastic views of the Italian countryside is to take the compact San Marino funicular.
+Another way to get fantastic views of the Italian countryside is to take the compact San Marino funicular.
 The funicular will bring you up into the main square of San Marino.